City of Plymouth, MN

 - Organic chemical contaminants include synthetic and volatile organic compounds.
 Sources include industrial processes and petroleum production, gas stations, urban stormwater runoff, and septic systems.

-- Radioactive contaminants such as radium, thorium and uranium isotopes, which come from natural sources (e.g. radon gas from soils and rock), mining operations, and oil and gas production.
+- Radioactive contaminants such as radium, thorium and uranium isotopes come from natural sources (e.g. radon gas from soils and rock), mining operations, and oil and gas production.

 Lead in Drinking Water